chm90/.vscode/README.md

 # .vscode

-Contains my user config of visual studio code as well as sripts to intall.
+Contains my user config of visual studio code as well as scripts to install the configuration.